YiFengEDMS/simPM/README.md

 summary(wave.ex1$opt.output)
 ```

 More details are available in the [package manual]().
 More examples will be available on this page soon.
+Stay tuned!

 #### Questions or Suggestions?
 Send an email to [yifeng94@umd.edu](yifeng94@umd.edu).
 We are happy to hear about your thoughts!